 You may also be able to contact your provider and ask to reschedule your trip to another time of the year if you’re having trouble cancelling your travel plans outright.

 If you booked independent travel insurance from a company like CAA or Manulife Insurance, you may be able to file a claim through them as well.
 You’ll just need to reach out to them for more details about your specific policy and the eligibility criteria you’ll need to meet for coverage.

-According to the Canadian Transportation Agency, airlines don’t have to compensate travellers for inconvenience caused by flight disruptions, because disruptions caused by government travel advisories related to coronavirus are “outside of the air carrier’s control.”
+Large numbers of travellers have been left to figure out what to do now that their trips have been nixed due to the virus.
+According to the Canadian Transportation Agency, airlines don’t have to compensate travellers for this inconvenience, because disruptions caused by government travel advisories related to coronavirus are “outside of the air carrier’s control.”

 Nevertheless, many airlines are reaching out to travellers who booked flights before, or during, the outbreak, offering free flight changes and other solutions to make things a little easier.

 You could be able to cancel your flight and get a credit to use towards a future trip.
 If you use the credit on a less expensive flight, you won’t be refunded the difference, and if the flight is more expensive, you’ll have to pay the difference.

 Travellers who made flight bookings before March 31, 2020 for travel until December 31, 2020 can cancel their flights for free and rebook anytime before March 31, 2021.
 Eligible flights must have been purchased directly through Air Canada, Kayak, Google Flights, Skyscanner or your travel agent.
 If you booked through a travel agent or online travel agency, you have to contact these services (not Air Canada) to change or cancel your flight.